iamwebwiz/web3bridge-assessment/README.md

 npm run dev
 ```

-The application will be served on port 5173, so you can access it on http://localhost:5173
+The application will be served on port 5173, so you can access it at http://localhost:5173

 ## Setup using Docker